 Jefferson's Mississippi strategy

-Washington, DC President Jefferson writes to a naturalist, surveyor, and scientist living in the Mississippi Territory, William Dunbar, explaining his strategy for obtaining New Orleans and the Floridas.
+In Washington City, President Jefferson writes to William Dunbar— a naturalist, surveyor, and scientist living in the Mississippi Territory.
+He explains his plan for obtaining New Orleans and the Floridas.

 March 7, 1803